GustafEnebog/sheldon/README.md

 The name for the app was chosen to be "SHELDON", an homage to my favorit character Brainiac student/professor Sheldon Cooper and his group of academic friends in the popular sitcom "Big Bang Theory".

-The app naming-ideation started with logic yet generic and ultimatly boring names that did not feel right until a shift in thinking led to the name "Einstein".
-This name also being not good yet still lead me to think about other people with a similar quality.
-The name "Sheldon" is similar to "Eistein" yet since it is not mainstream it does not become generic and preditivtive.
+The app naming-ideation started with logic yet too generic and thus ultimatly boring names that did not stuck to the memory.
+Thinking in terms of less generic and more personal theme accociated names led to the name "Einstein".
+This name however feelt to predictable yet it lead to think about alternative people with a similar quality.
+The name "Sheldon" is similar to "Eistein" yet less mainstream and less used making it more unique.
 For people not familiar with the TV-character it simply becomes a name.

 | Name          | Short/Easy to say | Descriptive/associative | Non-generic | Memorable | Emotional/Personal | Emotional/Personal |
 |:------------- | :---- | :----: | :----: | :----: | :----: | :----: |